shayansalehi1380/ProductAPI/README.md

 Description:

-A simple API that performs CRUD operations
+A simple API that performs CRUD operations.